SkylineCommunications/dataminer-docs/connector-help/connector_help/NBCU_Manager.md

 # NBCU Manager

-This driver will be used to:
+This connector will be used to:

 - Provide information for ScheduAll booking scheduling from/to NBCU affiliates
 - Control round-robin cycle to NBCU affiliates

 ## About

-This driver imports an excel file and fills the tables with the correct information.
+This connector imports an excel file and fills the tables with the correct information.
 Each excel sheet contains information that needs to be stored in a certain table.
 This information will then be used by an automation script.

 ### Version Info